 Q: How is country or region determined in bookmark settings?

-A: If Use Azure AD locations is selected, the bookmark will only appear to users whose Usage location profile setting matches the Countries or regions specified.
+A: If Use Microsoft Entra locations is selected, the bookmark will only appear to users whose Usage location profile setting matches the Countries or regions specified.
 If there's no Usage location value, the country or region in your organization's profile is used.
 If the check box isn't selected, RevIP-based location is used to determine if a bookmark will appear.